 This kani salad recipe is creamy, slightly spicy, and comes together in less than five minutes!
-Better than any Japanese restaurant, it’s like a California roll, minus the carbs!
+It’s so easy to prep and tastes like something you’d find at a Japanese restaurant.

 What is kani salad made of?